 Sunday morning, May 28, 1882:

-The invitations were among the handsomest ever seen in Nashville.
-The copy received at the Banner office is printed on white satin with the monogram of the Philosophic and Dialectic Societies in the upper right hand comer.
-Below this is printed the announcement.
+The invitations were among the most handsome ever seen in Nashville.
+The copy received at the Banner office is printed on white satin with the monogram of the Philosophic and Dialectic Societies in the upper right-hand comer.
+The announcement is printed below it.
 The whole is fastened by means of a blue ribbon bow to an elegant card on which is printed the committees.

 The popularity of this oratorical contest no doubt prompted an additional medal for oratory.
 The “Young Medal” was described in the 1883–84 Announcement to be initiated that academic year with the recipient to be named in the commencement program and in the Register of the following year.